smartinez-cellenza/training-terraform-intro-labs/labs/SetupEnvironment.md

 > Terraform will not create this storage and assume it is existing.
 This should be the unique manual creation when you use Terraform.

-> The creation of this storage should be done using AZ CLI or Powershell
+> The creation of this storage should be done using AZ CLI, Powershell or the Azure Portal

 ### Exercice 2: Setup the template configuration

 #### Create the configuration file

-1. In a local empty folder, create a file nammed *main.tf*
+1. In a local empty folder, create a file named *main.tf*

     > The name of the file has no importance, only its extension. main.tf is only a convention